JenryOllivierre/Laravel-Coreui-Static-Admin-Theme/readme.md

 #### Footer Section & Yield Tags

 - @yield('footer-js') : add javascript code to foot section
-- @section('footer-scripts') : add javascript files to foot
+- @section('footer-scripts') : add more javascript files to foot

 Keep in mind that in order to keep what was already predifined in a @section, call the `@parent` code within the tags so that you don't over ride stuff that you want to keep.